gjoelbye/GoogleBrainCaptureHackathon/README.md

 While your Workbench is spinning up, one of the group members should navigate to the repository [GitHub Repository](https://github.com/AndersGMadsen/GoogleBrainCaptureHackathon) at https://github.com/AndersGMadsen/GoogleBrainCaptureHackathon and fork it to your own GitHub account.
 It would probably be a good idea to make the forked repository private and share it with the rest of the group members.
 You’ll need this in step 8.

 ### Step 7:
-Press the “OPEN JUPYTERLAB” button and you will be redirected to your new Workbench.
+Press the “OPEN JUPYTERLAB” button beside your newly created instance and you will be redirected to your new Workbench.

 ### Step 8:
 Press the “git button” in your Workbench.
 Here, you have the option to clone a Git repository to your Workbench.
 Clone the newly forked repository with the “Clone a Repository” button.
 Paste the link to your repository and use the default options in the pop-up.